 MY’KAL STROMILE, ÁNGEL GARCÍA MOLINERO, TYSON CLARK, VIKTORINA KAPITONOVA, DANIEL DURRETT, MATTHEW BATES

-Nanine Linning’s world premiere La Mer has been made possible by generous gifts from a Commissioners Circle, including Lisa and Tom Blumenthal, the Stephanie L. Brown Foundation, Lori M. Heinel, and Brynja Vifilsdottir and Hannes Smarason.
-Additional support has been granted by the Dutch Culture USA program of the Consulate General of the Kingdom of the Netherlands in New York.
+Nanine Linning’s world premiere was been made possible by generous gifts from a Commissioners Circle including Lisa and Tom Blumenthal, the Stephanie L. Brown Foundation, Lori M. Heinel, and Brynja Vifilsdottir and Hannes Smarason.

 DISCOVERING LA MER